RITHIKASRI240/One-stop-Personalized-Career-and-Education-Advisor-/README.md

 # DASHBOARD UI

 The Dashboard UI was designed to provide easy access to all features of the system.
 It displays user profile information, career recommendations, educational suggestions, and navigation options in a simple and user-friendly interface.
+# CRUD FORM DEVELOPMENT

+The CRUD forms were developed successfully to perform Create, Read, Update, and Delete operations.
+Users can add new information, view existing records, update details, and delete unnecessary data through a simple and user-friendly interface.